maxmurdoch/flock/src/pages/index.md

     [Download](https://flockcover.app.link/6IW6kTmgfP) the Flock Cover app and
     get a drone insurance quote in less than a minute.
   listOfHow:
-    - image: /images/uploads/commercial-1-.png
+    - image: /images/uploads/app-product-screen.png
       text: >-
-        Choose where and when you want to fly.
-See your quote change in real-time.
+        Choose on-demand insurance by the hour, or get covered for an unlimited number of flights on a monthly subscription.
       title: 1.
-Enter your flight details
+Choose your policy type
     - image: /images/uploads/commercial-personalise.png
       text: >-
-        Choose where and when you want to fly - instantly or up to 10 days in advance.
-See your quote change in real-time.
+        Customise your public liability limit and equipment cover instantly with Pay-as-you-fly, or quickly and easily adjust your cover as needed with Fly Unlimited.
       title: 2.
 Customise your policy
     - image: images/uploads/screens/get-flying-screen.png
-      text: >-
-        Pay to instantly receive your policy documents by email.
+      text: Receive your policy documents instantly by email.
 Enjoy the flight!
       title: 3.
 Get flying
-  title: How Pay-as-you-fly cover works
+  title: How Flock Cover works
 stopWorrying:
   description: >-
     We create products, features and tools based on what our customers tell us